revisit-studies/reVISit-studies.github.io/docs/tutorials/react-stimulus.md

 ## Example 1: Graphical Perception Experiment

-The React component should be put into the *src/public/project-name/assets folder*.
-In this example, we name the experiment "demo-cleveland," so we put this code into src/public/demo-cleveland/assets/BarChart.tsx.
+The React component stimulus should be put into the `src/public/your-exp-name/assets` folder.
+In our example, we name the experiment "demo-cleveland," so we put this code into `src/public/demo-cleveland/assets/BarChart.tsx`.
+Please replace it with another experiment name.

-We have demo components and hooks available in the *src/public/demo-cleveland/assets/hooks* and *src/public/demo-cleveland/assets/chartcomponents* folders, which are required in this demo.
-You may copy them to your own project path.
+We have a few reusable components and hooks available in the `src/public/demo-cleveland/assets/hooks` and `src/public/demo-cleveland/assets/chartcomponents` folders, which are required in this demo.
+These reusable components and hooks helps creating charts using D3.js in React.
+You may copy them to your own experiment folder.

-Please note, there is a **parameters** prop in the BarChart component.
-This prop is used to pass data from the config file to the React component.
+Please note, there is a **"parameters"** prop in the BarChart component.
+This is used to pass data from the config file to the React component.
-In this example,
+In this example, we pass two data arrays to the BarChart component.
+One is the data array contains 5 objects, each object has a name and a value.
+The other is the selectedIndices array, which contains the indices of the data array that we want to highlight with dots.

 ```javascript
 import * as d3 from 'd3';